A HariPo oneshot

 "A little bit, yeah."

 A noise from behind the counter startled Astoria, making her clutch Dean's arm.
 Slowly, they walked forward.
-Dean, being the taller one (well, he was really almost twice Astoria's small stature), peeked over the edge.
+Dean, being twice Astoria's size, peeked over the edge.

 Dean grabbed his chest where his heart was, scared shitless by the woman.
 "Are you all right, Madame Pince?" he asked.